tehsmyers/relational-pulp/db-translation-guide.md

 modeled as a Django Model, or as part of the Django Model that formerly embedded the document in MongoEngine.

-The only EmbeddedDocumentField in Pulp can be found in the OSTree plugin, as an attribute of the Manifest Document.
+The only EmbeddedDocumentField in Pulp can be found in the Docker plugin, as an attribute of the Manifest Document.
 Its purpose appears to be referential, and can most likely be replaced with a standard ForeignKey relationship.

+Used in:
+- `pulp_docker/plugins/pulp_docker/plugins/models.py`

 ### DynamicField